-Katalon Studio supports two methods to validate: the first method is using built-in keywords to verify the states of certain test objects.
-Another one is to use checkpoints to verify a specific data set against a previously captured data set.
-This tutorial explains how to make use of these methods when designing your automation test.
+Katalon Studio supports two methods to validate: firstly, a method which is using built-in keywords to verify the states of particular test objects.
+Secondly, which uses checkpoints to check a specific data set against a previously captured data set.
+Subsequently, in this tutorial of Common validation statements, we will explain how to make use of these methods when designing your automation test.
+Additionally, we will cover the below topic in this article:-

 Validation with Captured Objects

-All Katalon Studio built-in keywords that used for validating will have a prefix “Verify…”.
-For example: in order to check whether a certain control present on the page, Katalon uses Verify Element Present (https://docs.katalon.com/display/KD/%5BWebUI%5D+Verify+Element+Present) keyword.
+All Katalon Studio built-in keywords that we use for validating will have a prefix “Verify…”.
+For example, to check whether a specific control present on the page, Katalon uses Verify Element Present (https://docs.katalon.com/display/KD/%5BWebUI%5D+Verify+Element+Present) keyword.

 On the test case editor, you can add a validation keyword to validate a captured object.
 Follow these steps to add a validation point to your Katalon Test case:

-4. Your validation point with Verify Element Present keyword will look similar as the following example:
+- Fourthly, your validation point with Verify Element Present keyword will look similar to the following example:

 Validation with Checkpoint